Working to safeguard ALL children and adults

 If you think an adult is in immediate danger or requires medical attention, you should call the emergency services on 999.
 Wherever possible let the adult know what you’re doing.

 If the adult is not in immediate danger or injured, wherever possible you should discuss your concerns with the adult and together determine what should happen next.
-Report concerns to the Event Safeguarding Officer or relevant designated person who will log the concern, complete a YST safeguarding report form and inform the YST Lead Safeguarding Officer.
+Report your concerns to the Lead Safeguarding Officer or relevant designated person who will log the concern, complete a YST safeguarding report and take any appropriate action.

 Further Safeguarding Information